HoloFoundation/HoloTableViewMGPlugin/README.md

 HoloTableViewMGPlugin is a plugin for [HoloTableView](https://github.com/gonghonglou/HoloTableView) framework, which provide the swip actions support for [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell).

-By using HoloTableViewMGPlugin, you can use all the methods of MGSwipeTableCell with HoloTableRowMaker.
+By using HoloTableViewMGPlugin, you can use all the methods of MGSwipeTableCell with `HoloTableRowMaker`.

 To use it, simply make sure you use MGSwipeTableCell and import this plugin.